Learn Eleventy

 Job done!

-Testing our production task
+Testing our site

 In your terminal, stop Eleventy (Ctrl + C) if it’s running and run the following: